Get More Battery Life with These Apps

-With smartphone makers cramming ever-bigger batteries into their devices — the Galaxy Note 9 offers a 4,000 mAh power pack, for example — it's clear just how important battery life is to your mobile device.
+With smartphone makers cramming ever-bigger batteries into their devices — the Galaxy S10 Plus features a 4,100 mAh power pack and that's not even the biggest battery you'll find on the longest-lasting smartphones — it's clear just how important battery life is to your handset.
 After all, the most feature-rich phone in the world won't do you much good if it's out of juice.
 But you don't necessarily need a smartphone equipped with a mega-battery to get through the day.
 Equip your current device with a good battery monitoring app, and you can get detailed information on the state of your battery's health.
 Some of these apps even come with power saving features that help you configure device settings in order to maximize your battery life.
 (Image Credit: Thomas Deco/Shutterstock)

 Back-end changes to iOS 10 onwards have made it more difficult for apps to access detailed battery technical info, but there are still ways to check out battery wear and other statistics, such as through Coconut Battery.
 The free utility allows users to pull up stats such as current charge and charge capacity vs design capacity, charge cycle counts, and battery temperature for an iPhone or iPad plugged in to your Mac.
 An upgrade to a premium version allows you to check battery stats wirelessly (if Wi-Fi syncing is enabled through iTunes); there's also an info viewer for other device settings.